How long can you see a Pediatrician?

 Another difference between the two is their training.
 Pediatricians complete a residency in pediatrics after medical school, while family medicine doctors complete a residency in family medicine.
 However, both specialties require ongoing continuing education to maintain their licenses and stay up-to-date with the latest medical developments.

-How to Transition from Pediatrician to Family Medicine Doctor in the US?
+How to Transition From Pediatrician to Family Medicine Doctor in The US?

 The transition from being a pediatrician to a family medicine doctor is relatively common in the United States.
 This transition allows physicians to expand their scope of practice beyond pediatrics and provide comprehensive care to patients of all ages, from newborns to elderly adults.

-Family medicine residency programs typically last for three years and include both inpatient and outpatient rotations.
+Family medicine residency programs typically last three years and include inpatient and outpatient rotations.
 During the residency, physicians receive training in areas such as preventative care, chronic disease management, acute care, and behavioral health.
 They also receive training in medical procedures such as suturing, casting, and skin biopsy.

 Physicians who complete a family medicine residency after a pediatric residency are eligible to sit for the board certification exam in family medicine.
 Board certification in family medicine is a credential that demonstrates a physician’s competence and proficiency in providing comprehensive care to patients of all ages.

 In summary, transitioning from being a pediatrician to a family medicine doctor is a viable option for physicians who wish to expand their scope of practice and provide comprehensive care to patients of all ages.
 This process typically involves completing a family medicine residency program after completing a pediatric residency and obtaining board certification in family medicine.